Admission Requirements

 APPLICATION: All applications for entry into the MU PA Program must be completed through CASPA.
 Those candidates who meet the minimum Admission Requirements (see Admission Requirements information above) will be reviewed for interview consideration.
 Each application that is evaluated will be reviewed in an equitable and unbiased manner.

 OFFICIAL TRANSCRIPTS: Official transcripts and all admission materials must be submitted through CASPA.
-Applicants who have completed their undergraduate degree (or graduate degree) within the United States must present an official transcript which demonstrates a specific and distinct grade for each course and an overall GPA. *CASPA has adopted a COVID-19 transcript process for situations where students are unable to obtain official transcripts due to COVID-19 school closures.
-CASPA's decision of accepting transcripts will be accepted by Misericordia University.
+Applicants who have completed their undergraduate degree (or graduate degree) within the United States must present an official transcript which demonstrates a specific and distinct grade for each course and an overall GPA.

 REQUIRED PREREQUISITE COURSES: All courses, including medical terminology, must have an associated grade.
 Pass/Fail grading will not be accepted.
 Any “C” grades or lower are not acceptable and will result in an applicant being disqualified for that application cycle.
 Applicants may repeat prerequisite course once for grade improvement.
 However, all grades for science courses, whether a course is repeated or taken once, will be included in the calculation for the undergraduate science GPA.
 Greater points are awarded to higher grades in the prerequisite courses.